 Engaging The Mind & Heart - Character Education for Gifted Learners

-- October 18, 2013 schedule of events includes site visit to the Ricks Center for Gifted Children.
+- October 17th featured a full day of concurrent sessions.
+October 18th featured a half-day site visit to the Ricks Center for Gifted Children.

 - The goals of the conference were to: